AdamAqasbiOuahi/Titanic-Personal-Project/README.md

 This project has two purposes
 1) Understand how certain characteristics of the titanic passengers car increase or descrease their survival chances
 2) creating a superised machine learning model that can predict with the highest accuracy if one passenger survived or not (using its characteristics)

+No AI have been involved in the development of this learning project